ChrisP1118/PreventPwnedPasswords/docs/index.md

 * **Verify password fields when creating an account** will only verify passwords on page that look like they are for creating an account (or resetting a password).
 We can't always correctly determine these pages, but we look for pages that have two password fields (a password and a confirm field).
 * **Verify password fields when I ask** doesn't automatically check any passwords.
 But you can right-click on any password field and choose "Has this password been pwned" from the menu to explicitly choose to verify a password.
 (This option is also available even if you also have password fields verified automatically.)

 Additionally, whenever a notification appears, you can choose to whitelist the domain.
+(In Firefox, you can whitelist a domain through the menu instead of the notification.)
 By whitelisting it, we'll no longer check any passwords you enter on that domain.

 ## What should I do if I get a notification that my password has been in a breach?